Employee relations: the definitive guide

 There's more to employee relations than ice-breaking sessions and introductory lunches – it's about how a company diplomatically handles conflicts, makes decisions and solves issues.
 Here's how to nurture your employee relations strategy

-Employee relations can be defined as the regulatory management of relationships between a company, its individuals and the staff as groups or a whole and the policies that surround them.
+Employee relations can be defined as the management of relationships between a company, its individuals and the staff as groups or a whole and the policies that surround them.

 Let’s put that into everyday speak...

-Yes, there's more than one.
-Saying there’s one umbrella employee relationship is like like saying your relationship with your group of pals is the same as the one with your mum.
+Relationships differ - saying there's just one type of employee relationship is similar to comparing your relationship with your friends to the one you have with your parents.
 Not only is the type of relationship different, but the dynamic is too.

 There are two types of employee relations:

-This means that employees feel like they have one voice together and employers are more likely to listen, because these bodies stand as a middle man, representing every workers views and negotiating their intentions.
+This means that employees feel like they have one voice together and employers are more likely to listen, because these bodies stand as a middle man, representing every workers' views and negotiating their intentions.

 Workers are not just there to get in, do the job, and get out.
 And, scarily, this is how many businesses are still being run.

-A positive working atmosphere is directly related to employee relations, as is a lucrative business performance.
+A positive working atmosphere is directly related to employee relations, as is lucrative business performance.
 This is because if a member of staff feels happy and comfortable where they work, they’re more likely to communicate openly, feel more motivated and give it their all, resulting in higher productivity.

 This means that regular involvement, commitment and employee engagement all play a part in not only maintaining a place where everyone wants to work, but also ensures the smooth running of your business (and its level of profits).